Check-Agnosia based Post-Processor for Message-Passing Decoding of Quantum LDPC Codes: Acknowledgment

 \section{Acknowledgment}

-This work is supported by the QuantERA grant EQUIP (French ANR-22-QUA2-0005-01, and Spain MCIN/AEI/10.13039/501100011033, grant PCI2022-132922), funded by Agencia Estatal de Investigación, Ministerio de Ciencia e Innovación, Gobierno de España and by the European Union “NextGenerationEU/PRTR”.
+This work is supported by the QuantERA grant EQUIP (French ANR-22-QUA2-0005-01 and Spain MCIN/AEI/10.13039/501100011033), by the Plan France 2030 (ANR-22-PETQ-0006), the grant PCI2022-132922 funded by Agencia Estatal de Investigación, Ministerio de Ciencia e Innovación, Gobierno de España and by the European Union “NextGenerationEU/PRTR”.